top of page

 For information on awards contact: Lisa LeBlanc, Educational Award Chair

-Women in STEM Award - Women’s progress in the last century has dramatically increased the opportunities available to women.
+Zonta Women in STEM Award - Women’s progress in the last century has dramatically increased the opportunities available to women.
 Yet, women’s participation in leadership positions in science, technology, engineering, and math continues to lag behind.
 The goal of Zonta International Women in STEM Scholarship is to encourage women to pursue a higher education degree in science, technology, engineering or math while also encouraging leadership achievements in science, technology, engineering, and/or math and a dedication to the advancement of the status of women. (local, district, and international)

 ROSE Award

 The Rose Award is awarded to a non-traditional student, female head of household, and primary wage earner of the family.
 Applicants should be individuals pursuing post high school training or certification programs not necessarily requiring a baccalaureate degree.
 The recipient must use the scholarship to attend an educational institution that is accredited and normally maintains a regular faculty and curriculum and normally has a regularly enrolled body of students in attendance at the place where its educational activities are regularly carried on.
-This award can fund a certification program such as law enforcement or fire training education at a technical/trade school or a community college. (local and district)
+This award can fund a certification program such as law enforcement or fire training education at a technical/trade school or a community college. (local and district) Lafayette winner will be sent to District for competition.

-Link to application.
-Due February 1 (local), February 21 (district)
+Link to 2026 application.
+Due March 1 (local)

 Mary Dichmann English Award (local)

 The Mary Dichmann award is provided to an English undergraduate or graduate at the University of Louisiana of Lafayette.
 Chosen by a committee of College of Liberal Arts - English professors.
+Spring

 Educational Awards